 Charges for wandering livestock

 The livestock impoundment charge can be up to $90 per head plus transport costs.
 Additional daily holding and feed charges also apply.
 Fines might also apply.
-For more information about confining your livestock contact the Compliance Unit on (03) 5232 9400.
+For more information about confining your livestock contact the Local Laws - Community Safety Team on (03) 5232 9400.

 Primary production is an important part of the Colac Otway Shire economy.
 Livestock is usually grazed in a fenced paddock on the roadside.

 The following local laws apply when moving stock on or across a public access roadway:

 - All livestock movement across the road or along the road must be supervised and be under effective control at all time.

 - Signs conforming to VicRoads guidelines need to be in place while livestock is moved and removed directly after.

 - Livestock should only be moved across or along the roadway during daylight hours.